gallenc/solent1Public/EditText1/README.txt

 Exercise

+NOTE  in gradel file setting target greater then 22 will stop file permissions from working
+        targetSdkVersion 22

 Write a simple text-editor/notepad app with Android.

 The main activity should consist of a single EditText occupying the whole of the screen.